The All-Time Best Resources for Creative Writers

 14 Prompts by Joe Bunting (me).
 Most collections of creative writing prompts have hundreds or even thousands of prompts, but this book isn’t meant to be a random list of ideas to begin your novel.
 14 Prompts will inspire you to a new way of seeing your writing process.
 Get the book for free when you subscribe here or purchase it on Amazon.

 There are great writing courses out there, and… some not so great courses.
 How do you know which ones you should invest in?
 Here are a few of my suggestions.

 Book Writing Course: 100 Day Book

 100 Day Book is a program where you’ll get walked through the process of writing a draft of a novel, memoir, or nonfiction book over 100 days, which is, in my opinion, the best amount of time to write a draft of any kind of book.
 You’ll get paired with book writing mentor who can help you get unstuck, join a community of writers going through the same process, and get the lessons and feedback you need to make your book good.
 Learn more about 100 Day Book here.

 Writing a book is just the first part of becoming a writer.
-You also have to build an audience and learn how to convince them to buy your books.
-That’s where Write to Publish comes in.
-You’ll get the lessons you need to publish and market your books, be paired with a bestselling author who can hold you accountable and problem solve with you, and gather a team of fellow authors who can help you throughout your career.
-Learn more about Write to Publish here.
+You also have to get that book published AND learn how to market it.
+That’s where Foundations of Publishing comes in.
+You’ll get the lessons you need to publish and market your books, plus gather a team of fellow authors who can help you throughout your career.
+Learn more about Foundations of Publishing here.